PeterDrake/drakepedia/data_structures/references.md

 This is a simple story for [primitive types](primitive_types.md).

 What if the type is an array type or a class?
 In this case, the box for the variable contains a *reference* to an object.
+These types are therefore called *reference types*.

 You can think of a reference as an arrow pointing to the object.
 For example, if you
 ```java
 int[] a = {6, 2, 5};
 ```